alpertSnow/sourcesPropertiesMaker/README.md

 # sourcesPropertiesMaker
 Use R to make sourcesProperties for OpenFOAM.
+## Input
+* The source location
+* The receptors' locations
+* Location mapping info
+* File head, tail and repeatPart
+## Output
+* sourcesProperties of T and Tr*